xm/enhanced-wavefront-ui/README.md

 ## Features

-* Adds 'Edit Alert' link on an active alert's page
+* Adds 'Edit Alert' button on an active alert's page
 * Adds 'View History' button on an alert's edit page